Updated April 28, 2026

 How to Become a Health Information Technician

-You can start working as a health information technician in 2.2 years with $25k in training — that's faster than most associate-degree health care careers but longer than certificate programs like medical assisting.
+You can start working as a health information technician in 2.2 years with $18k-$60k in training — that's typical for associate degree health care careers, but faster than nursing programs that require additional clinical rotations.

 Education